 Monday, November 1, 2021

-How Malimath Committee Denied Women their Rights?
+How the Malimath Committee Denied Women Their Rights?

-“In less tolerant impulsive woman may lodge an FIR even on a trivial act.
+“In a less tolerant, impulsive woman may lodge an FIR even on a trivial act.
 The result is that the husband and his family may be immediately arrested and there may be a suspension or loss of job.
 The offence alleged being non-bailable, innocent persons languish in custody.
 There may be a claim for maintenance adding fuel to the fire if the husband cannot pay.
 She may change her mind and get into the mood to forget and forgive.
 The husband may realize the mistakes committed and come forward to turn a new leaf for a loving and cordial relationship.
 The woman may like to seek reconciliation.
 But this may not be possible due to the legal obstacles.
 Even if she wishes to make amends by withdrawing the complaint, she cannot do so as the offence is non-compoundable.
 The doors for returning to family life stand closed.
 She is thus left at the mercy of her natal family…This section, therefore, helps neither the wife nor the husband.
 The offence is non-bailable and non-compoundable making an innocent person undergo stigmatization and hardship.
 Heartless provisions that make the offence non-bailable and non-compoundable operate against reconciliations.
 It is, therefore, necessary to make this offence (a) bailable and (b) compoundable to give a chance to the spouses to come together” (p.
 191).

-First, cruelty under 498A is listed as a cognizable, non-bailable and non-compoundable crime and has to be dealt with accordingly.
-The criminal justice system while dealing with each case, is expected to take abundant precautions in ascertaining the guilt of the accused person, therefore to suggest that this offence be diluted implies distrusting the judiciary and labelling the trial courts as inefficient to effectively adjudicate the culpability of the parties.
+First, cruelty under 498A is listed as a cognizable, non-bailable, and non-compoundable crime and has to be dealt with accordingly.
+The criminal justice system, while dealing with each case, is expected to take abundant precautions in ascertaining the guilt of the accused person; therefore, to suggest that this offence be diluted implies distrusting the judiciary and labelling the trial courts as inefficient to effectively adjudicate the culpability of the parties.

-Third, salvaging a violent marriage is not a viable option when a man is abusive as he destroys the family through his violent actions.
+Third, salvaging a violent marriage is not a viable option when a man is abusive, as he destroys the family through his violent actions.
 Families cannot be built on the edifice of bruised and battered bodies or scarred minds.

-Fourth, the bitterness in a relationship already starts once a wife is being abused, therefore suggestions should have focused on altering the men’s violent behaviour.
+Fourth, the bitterness in a relationship already starts once a wife is being abused; therefore, suggestions should have focused on altering the men’s violent behaviour.

-Last, the committee has failed to raise concerns relating to provisions of shelter homes, medical, or legal aid or other facilities for the battered women as its only apprehension was to save the family.
+Last, the committee has failed to raise concerns relating to provisions of shelter homes, medical, or legal aid, or other facilities for the battered women, as its only apprehension was to save the family.
 This indicates its biased approach.

 Despite its pitfalls, this erroneous approach sets precedents, is being repeated multiple times, and has major implications for diluting the procedures and provisions relating to criminal law.
 Over the years, the state has followed the recommendations blindly without testing the validity of claims or referring to the existing research to suggest changes.

-For more details please see my book
+For more details, please see my book

-Domestic Violence Law in India: Myth and Misogyny (2021) Routledge
+Domestic Violence Law in India: Myth and Misogyny (2021), Routledge

 Labels: , , , , , , , , ,